Codes and Frequencies

 For 1969-1989, persons who had seen a dentist in the past 2 weeks were assigned a code indicating they had seen a dentist in the past two weeks and were not asked this question.

 For 1969-1989, proxy reporting was allowed: the sample person answered questions for all household family members.
+According to the 2019 Sample Child Codebook, "answer categories of times longer than the sample child's age were not eligible to be selected."
 In addition to these changes, the universe for this question changed over time; see the comparability tab for details.

 - 1969: Persons who had not seen a dentist in the past two weeks.